As a man’s age progresses, knowing how to dye stubble or a short beard may become their most valuable life skill.

 Step 2: Trim your beard the way you want it

-Before you pick up that dye, trim and shave your beard the way you want it.
+Before you pick up that dye, trim your beard the way you want it.
 It’s preferable to do this before dyeing your stubble because you only want to apply dye to areas of your face and neck that will be bearded.

 If you apply dye to areas of your stubble you are just going to shave off minutes later, you’ll risk staining the skin where you didn’t need to.